> FAQS

 What are your favourite children’s books?

-There’s loads - including Don’t Put Mustard In The Custard by Michael Rosen, Ring of Words by Roger McGough, Monkey Do! by Allan Ahlberg, The Mouse and His Child by Russell Hoban, Skellig by David Almond, Igor - The Bird Who Couldn't Sing by Satoshi Kitamura.
+There’s loads – including Stanley’s Stick by John Hegley & Neal Layton, The Arrival by Shaun Tan, Don’t Put Mustard In The Custard by Michael Rosen, Ring of Words by Roger McGough, Monkey Do! by Allan Ahlberg, The Mouse and His Child by Russell Hoban, Skellig by David Almond, Where The Wild Things Are by Maurice Sendak.